DarrenBro/tensorFlow/README.md

 python3.7 -m venv .

-# Running this command creates the target directory (creating any parent directories that don’t exist already) and places a pyvenv.cfg file in it with a home key pointing to the Python installation from which the command was run (a common name for the target directory is .venv).
+# Running above command creates the target directory (creating any parent directories that don’t exist already) and places a pyvenv.cfg file in it with a home key pointing to the Python installation from which the command was run (a common name for the target directory is .venv).
+You can read more aboout it here https://docs.python.org/3/library/venv.html

 # Activate this virtual envirnoment

 source /bin/activate

-#Install dependencies
+# Install pip to install dependencies(tensorflow)

 sudo easy_install pip
 (my version at this time is pip version 19.1.1) pip3 install tensorflow check => pip3 show tensorflow

 # TroubleShooting